-By clicking here or on this map below you can check on car and public transport travel times to and from many locations across Perth and a summary of available data on trends over time as well as satisfaction with services.
+How does you local commute compare?
+Our local transport and traffic reports detail travel times to and from many locations across Perth and a summary of available data on trends over time as well as satisfaction with transport services.

 The time and cost in moving people and goods around Perth shapes our lives and jobs in many ways.
 More time is now spent in a car, train or bus commuting between home and work, more time needed for the school drop-off and pick up or shopping but less time for family and friends or to relax.
 Here are some of the facts: